Trinidad vacation rentals

 To experience the natural beauty of the town up close, you can hike or bike the Trinidad Head Trail Loop, which winds along the coast through stands of towering redwood and spruce trees.
 A walk on the Trinidad Pier, which juts out into the protected waters of the Trinidad Harbor, offers the chance to experience the rocky coastline from a different perspective.
 The pier is also a great place to try your hand at fishing or crabbing, as you listen to the waters hitting the shore.

-When is the best time to stay in a vacation rental in Trinidad?
+The best time to stay in a vacation rental in Trinidad

 May through early November is generally considered the best time to stay in a vacation rental in Trinidad.
 Not only are the temperatures warm and the seas calm during this time, but the skies tend to be clear once the morning fog rises.
 This is also considered the region’s dry season, although you may still have to account for the occasional rain shower.
 During this time, you can also find numerous events and festivals held around town, like the Trinidad Fish Festival, where you will find fresh fish dishes, live music, and a kid’s zone on the third Sunday in June.
 If you make the trip during the rainy season — November through April — you will likely witness a winter storm and cold weather, so come prepared with warm waterproof boots and a coat.